-Contributed capital represents initial capital contributions made by participants to the OMEGA Joint Ventures and by the members to AMP.
-Patronage capital represents the cumulative excess or shortage of revenues over expenses of AMP.
-Accumulated net deficit represents the cumulative excess or shortage of revenues over expenses of the OMEGA Joint Ventures and MESA.
-Should AMP cease business, available patronage capital of AMP will be distributed to members and former members based on their patronage to AMP while they were members.
+Contributed capital represents initial capital contributions made by members.
+Should AMP cease business, these amounts, if available, will be returned to the members.
+In addition, any available patronage capital will also be distributed to members and former members based on their patronage of AMP while they were members.